pcingola/BigDataScript/manual/docs/task.md

 `allowEmpty`   | false          | If true, empty files are allowed in task's outputs.
 This means that a task producing empty files does not result in program termination and checkpointing.
 `canFail`      | false          | If true, a task is allowed to fail.
 This means that a failed task execution does not result in program termination and checkpointing.
 `cpus`         | 1              | Number of CPU (cores) used by the process.
+`detached`     | false          | If true, the task will be detached, i.e. independent from the bds script originating it
 'mem'          | 0              | Maximum amount of memory in bytes used by the process (0 means no restrictions or use cluster default)
 `node`         |                | If possible this task should be executed on a particular cluster node.
 This option is only used for cluster systems and ignored on any other systems.
 `queue`        |                | Queue name of preferred execution queue (only for cluster systems).